SHANIMCD/project-4/README.md

                 </div>
 ```
 <br />
 - Next I created a function that would keep the input if any is placed in there as well as populate a new class form.
-The HandleChange, logged the changes for the whole form, the AddClass was just for the class section
+The HandleChange, logged the changes for the whole form, the AddClass was just for the class section.
 <br />

 ```